Residency Interview Preparation: Tips and Next Steps

 ✅ Request information on AUA's MD program TODAY!

-Are you ready to make a lasting impression and take the next big step in your medical career?
-Let’s dive into the tips and strategies you need to succeed!
+With the right preparation, you can make a lasting impression and take the next big step in your medical career.
+Let’s dive into the tips and strategies that will set you up for success!

 You can use online resources such as those from the American Medical Association (AMA), the Association of American Medical Colleges (AAMC), and Residency Explorer, attend residency fairs, and consult with mentors and current residents to learn more about residency interviews.